kelu124/echomods/include/sets/KitCosts.md

 ##  Raspberry Dev Kit

-Using a Pi for the kit
+Using a simpler linux-enabled controler (the all-powerful Pi in its RPi 0 or Pi W) for the dev kit.
+Cost of materials aims at being as low as possible, below the 500$.

 * Simply the servo and transducer module ([cletus](/cletus/)) -- get for _80$_ (Where?
 Recycling a transducer from ebay, servo from anywhere ([Amazon?](https://www.amazon.com/s/ref=nb_sb_noss?url=search-alias%3Dtoys-and-games&field-keywords=%22SG90+9G%22)))